 - Drugs and vaccines are under development.
 SARS-CoV effectively went extinct in 2004, shortly after it was contained, so there are no active vaccine research programs for that virus.
 Development of a MERS vaccine, however, is still underway.
 At UW–Madison, virologists are working on a vaccine for SARS-CoV-2, and in my lab, we are making progress toward therapeutics through close study of coronavirus proteins.
 The goal is to identify protein sites shared among different strains of coronaviruses, figure out how they work, and use those as targets to develop antiviral drugs.

-Robert Kirchdoerfer is assistant professor in the Department of Biochemistry and the UW Institute for Molecular Virology.This article was posted in Basic Science, Eight Things, Health and Wellness, Summer 2020 and tagged Biochemistry, coronavirus, COVID-19, MERS-CoV, Robert Kirchdoerfer, SARS-CoV, SARS-CoV-2, virology.
+Robert Kirchdoerfer is assistant professor in the Department of Biochemistry and the UW Institute for Molecular Virology.This article was posted in Basic Science, Eight Things, Front List, Health and Wellness, Summer 2020 and tagged Biochemistry, coronavirus, COVID-19, MERS-CoV, Robert Kirchdoerfer, SARS-CoV, SARS-CoV-2, virology.